Ngozi Nwozor-Agbo: CampusLife

 Ngozi Agbor worked with The Nation newspapers and was editor of CampusLife, a weekly pull-out dedicated to student journalists and writers across the tertiary institutions in Nigeria.
 She trained hundreds of students across Nigeria to practise ethical journalism.
 She encouraged students from tertiary institutions across Nigeria – universities, polytechnics and monotechnics, colleges of education and related institutions – to contribute stories about their respective institutions.

 While working as the editor of CampusLife, Ngozi introduced two initiatives: the CampusLife Student Writers’ workshop, and Student Journalists awards ceremony, sponsored by the Nigerian Bottling Company (NBC) as annual programmes to teach and equip students with the rudiments of journalism and improve their writing and reportorial skills.
 As a result of CampusLife, The Nation newspaper became a household name in Nigeria and until today is regarded as the widest-circulating newspaper in Nigeria.
 Many of her students and mentees are today renowned journalists and professionals in their various fields.
-They include award winning journalist Fisayo Soyombo, Hannah Ojo-Ajakaiye, Wale Ajetunmobi, Gilbert Alasa, Dayo Ibitoye, Comfort Ogon, Laz Ude-Eze to mention a few.
+They include award winning journalist Fisayo Soyombo, Hannah Ojo-Ajakaiye, Wale Ajetunmobi, Gilbert Alasa, Temidayo Ibitoye, Comfort Ogon, Laz Ude-Eze to mention a few.

 Death

-Ngozi Nwozor died on May 28, 2012, in a Lagos hospital as a result of complications from childbirth, few weeks before her 36th birthday.
+Ngozi Nwozor died on May 28, 2012, in a Lagos hospital as a result of complications from childbirth, at age 35.
 Her death was received with great grief across Nigeria, especially among tertiary institution students and the literary community.